Most Common Symptoms of Diabetes and It's Treatment

 - Presence of Ketones (a byproduct of muscle and fat) in urine

-Other than these, there may also occur symptoms, such as – feeling drowsy, change of vision, fruity smell of breath, nausea, or vomiting.
+Other than these, symptoms may also occur, such as – feeling drowsy, change of vision, fruity smell of breath, nausea, or vomiting.
 These are the additional signs which can tell that something is wrong inside your body.
 But, if you have a doubt, our suggestion would be to see a doctor as soon as possible.

 Are There Any Symptoms That Can Occur In Gestational Diabetes?